andy-techen/web-bootcamp/README.md

 # web-bootcamp
-Projects for web development bootcamp on Udemy.
+Projects for a web development boot camp on Udemy.